Research the company before your interview. This demonstrates your initiative, drive and motivation. Use websites and our information.

 “Which skills do you feel you need to develop?”

 - Ensure that these are not vital to the job.

 - Ask if they provide training so that you can overcome any weaknesses.

 Show that you have researched the company

 after the interview

-Call us as soon as possible after the interview to give your consultant feedback.
-We will have telephoned the company shortly after your interview to determine their level of interest in you.
-We will communicate their comments to you and offer support and guidance as you take the next step forward.
+Call us as soon as possible after the interview to give your consultant some feedback.
+Our consultants will ascertain their level of interest in you.
+If you want the job then email the interviewer to thank them for their time and confirm your interest.
+We will offer support and guidance as you go onto the next stage.